 A simple tire rebalance may be the answer.
-However, if the tire rebalance doesn’t fix the vibration, your tire dealer should conduct further diagnostics to find what’s causing the shimmy.
+However, if the tire rebalance doesn’t fix the vibration, your tire dealer should conduct further diagnostics to find what’s causing the discrepancy and handling.

-Make certain YOU test drive before leaving the tire dealership to avoid further problems and hardship.
+And lastly, make certain YOU test drive your RV or vehicle pulling your RV before leaving the tire dealership to avoid further problems and hardship.

 Front End Alignment for Motorhomes

 Front end alignments are critical for motorized Class A and Class C motorhomes, vans and truck campers.
 Without the correct front end alignment, your motorhome tires will wear prematurely thus costing you time and money.

 You should always check your tires for signs of unusual tire wear before every trip.

 Again, look for flat spots, cupping or signs of excessive tire wear.
 You should schedule a front end alignment at least annually.